Taking the Rocky Mountaineer train from Banff to Vancouver is a great way to see a beautiful part of Canada on a Canadian rail tour.

 Before hopping on our train across Canada we started our Canadian adventure in the town of Banff in beautiful Banff National Park.

 We took this train trip across Canada in the summer.
 Although Banff is most famous as a ski town, we found summer in Banff to be full of fun activities and great things to see with ideal summer weather.
+But regardless of the season, there are always a long list of best things to do in Banff.

 Things to Do in Banff in Summer